Gregg Fienberg: Biography

-1980s
+Early career

 He was a producer for the 1984 film Voice in Exile.

-1990s

 He worked on several music videos in the early 1990s and worked with Madonna, Michael Jackson and U2.

 In 1990 made his television debut with the series Twin Peaks.
-The series was created by David Lynch and Mark Frost and focused on the investigation of the murder of a prom queen.
 Fienberg served as a production manager and producer for the first season.
 Fienberg and the production staff were nominated for an Emmy Award for Outstanding Drama Series at the 42nd Primetime Emmy Awards.
 He returned as a production manager and supervising producer for the second and final season in 1991.
 He served as unit production manager for the follow-up feature Twin Peaks: Fire Walk With Me in 1992.
 Also in 1992 Fienberg was a production manager for the pilot of Lynch and Frost's short-lived next series, On The Air.

 In 1993 Fienberg worked as a producer on the first season of submarine adventure seaQuest DSV.
 He was a producer for the film Dead Connection in 1994.
 He was producer and unit production manager for the horror sequel Candyman: Farewell to the Flesh in 1995.
 He was a co-producer for the series Fame L.A. in 1997.
 In 1998 Fienberg worked as a producer and unit production manager for the film Gods and Monsters.